rehierl/abstract-properties/14-x-types-of-scopes/14-x-implementations/1-2-pseudo-code.md

 <!-- ======================================================================= -->
 ## remarks

-Note that specific kinds of properties may allow for far more efficient implementations.
-Sections for example will certainly never be defined as having a type-0 scope since they could then have no content at all.
+Note that specific kinds of properties (i.e. restricted type systems) may allow for more efficient implementations.
+Sections for example will never be defined as having a type-0 scope since they could then have no content nodes.

-Because of that, the type-0 case in onVisit() will not be required.
-Also, any section will remain open when the visit of the current node has been finished.
+Note that the above pseudo-code is merely intended to showcase a basic approach.
+Because of that, there are no specific checks.
+That is, `n.getParentNode()` and `n.getRootNode()` must be assumed to return the root (i.e. node `n`) if `n` is the doctree's root.

+Note that "the root node" of an HTML document tree is at this point assumed to be "the body element".
+That is because that element is the doctree's topmost content node.